LeanKhan/send-todos/README.md

 [ ] Todos should be added with to, from, created and completed fields

+[ ] Users record should be created as

 [ ] It should render sent todos by user

 [ ] It should render received todos by user